Common Questions About Our Fee-Only Advisory Service

 -

-Individual and joint taxable accounts, IRAs (Traditional, Roth, Rollover, SEP), trusts, custodial accounts (UGMA/UTMA), and entity accounts.
+Individual and joint taxable accounts, IRAs (Traditional, Roth, Rollover, SEP), trust accounts, and entity accounts.
 All accounts must be at Interactive Brokers.
 Your active 401(k) at a current employer stays with the plan.
 A rollover IRA funded from a previous 401(k) and held at IBKR is managed normally.
 See the 401(k) rollover guide for the full process.

 -